xieyuheng/logic-db/docs/sicp/a-boston-high-tech-company.md

 })
 ```

-The data base also contains assertions about
+The database also contains assertions about
 which kinds of jobs can be done
 by people holding other kinds of jobs.